bitpay/bitcore-lib/docs/uri.md

 # Dash URIs
-Represents a dash payment URI.
-Dash URI strings is a good standard to share payment request, sometimes as a dash link or using a QR code.
+Represents a Dash payment URI.
+Dash URI strings is a good standard to share payment request, sometimes as a Dash link or using a QR code.

 URI Examples: